-Fire separation walls also are designed to help prevent dangerous exhaust fumes, such as carbon monoxide, from entering living space.
-That is why any openings in the walls or ceilings common with living space or an attic where wiring, plumbing, or ductwork penetrates or any other holes should be properly sealed, such as with fire-caulking (a high temperature-rated sealant).
+Fire separation walls/ceilings also are designed to help prevent dangerous exhaust fumes, such as carbon monoxide, from entering living space.
+That is why any openings in the garage walls or ceilings common with living space or an attic where wiring, plumbing, or ductwork penetrates or any other holes should be properly sealed, such as with fire-caulking (a high temperature-rated sealant).
 The drywall doesn’t need to be painted, but at least properly mudded and taped.

 Another common defect pertains to pulldown ladders installed in garage ceilings.
-These covers are almost always wooden (and therefore combustible) which will compromise the garage firewall since, again, the pulldown ladder's wooden cover will likely quickly burn and allow a fire to quickly spread.
-Pulldown ladders with steel covers do exist and should help provide a better fire protection, however I have only seen a 1 or 2 of these steel ladders in many years inspecting homes.
+These covers are almost always wooden (and therefore combustible) which will compromise the garage fire separation since, again, the pulldown ladder's wooden cover will likely quickly burn and allow a fire to quickly spread.
+Pulldown ladders with steel covers do exist and should help provide better fire separation, however I have only seen a 1 or 2 of these steel ladders in many years inspecting homes.
 Simply installing a piece of drywall or steel over the pulldown ladder’s wooden cover doesn’t provide the needed protection barrier since there will still be unsealed seams along the edges for fire or carbon monoxide to penetrate through.
 Also, the added weight of a piece of steel or drywall will likely cause the ladder assembly to hang down slightly preventing a tight seal.

 The wall common in the above photo between an attached garage and the home has several issues: (1.) plywood separates the garage and the kitchen (plywood is combustible), (2.) white ventilation grate at the the bottom of the plywood (installed to allow the refrigerator to vent to the garage), and (3.) the window between the garage and the home could shatter into the home due to a garage fire.
 Carbon monoxide from the garage could also readily enter the home at these areas as well.

 In many bi-levels built in the 1990s and before, for example, I often only find exposed insulation and the main level’s floor joists separating the garage from the living space above.
 In other words, these types of homes often have no fire-separation installed at all.
-A garage fire could reach the living space adjacent in a matter of minutes and possibly quickly spread throughout the home.
+A garage fire could reach the adjacent living space in less than a minute.
 Unsealed openings, or no fire separation at all, can lead to carbon monoxide infiltrating the home as well.

 Openings where ductwork, plumbing, wiring, etc. pass through garage ceilings and common walls should be properly sealed, such as with a fire-caulking.
 Ductwork in garages that penetrate common walls or ceilings should be a minimum of 26-gage steel.
 There should be no openings in this ductwork since fire or carbon monoxide can enter.
 In a few homes I’ve inspected, I’ve seen heating/cooling systems installed in garages that have unsealed openings for an air filter within the garage.
 Again, a potential location for fire or carbon monoxide entry into the living space.

-When I discuss the importance of garage firewalls or fire separation during my inspections, I add that ‘a fire doesn’t care when a home was built or what code was in force on that day’.
+When I discuss the importance of garage fire separation during my inspections, I add that ‘a fire doesn’t care when a home was built or what code was in force on that day’.
 In most cases, even if the home predates fire or building codes, proper fire separation can be installed or an access panel or garage mandoor can be replaced with proper fire-rated materials to give you or your family a better chance of surviving a fire.
 Neither of these tasks will break the bank and the extra minutes of fire separation that a firewall can provide may be just what’s needed to escape should a garage fire occur.
 Minutes can mean lives.

-Short video about garage firewalls:
+Short video about garage fire separation (firewalls):

 © 2014 Matthew Steger

-Matthew Steger, owner/inspector of WIN Home Inspection, is an ASHI Certified Inspector (ACI) and a Certified Level 1 Infrared Thermographer.
+Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), and an electrical engineer.
 He can be reached at: 717-361-9467 or firstname.lastname@example.org.

-WIN Home Inspection provides a wide array of home inspection services in the Lancaster, PA area.
+WIN Home Inspection has provided a wide array of home inspection services in the Lancaster, PA area since 2002.
 This article was authored by Matthew Steger, ACI - owner of WIN Home Inspection in Lancaster, PA.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Matthew Steger.